-Keywords are the foundation of effective SEO.
+Keywords are the foundation of effective SEO and if you enlist the help of an SEO Firm, they’ll probably tell you the same thing!
 Most businesses do little keyword research, and if they do any, it is usually a seat-of-the pants method of asking themselves and their coworkers what they ‘think’ are the best keywords for their business.
 Understanding the high volume keywords and integrating these high volume keywords with the unique value proposition of your business, however, is the foundation of an effective keyword strategy.
 Two tools made the 2009 Top Ten tools list –

 - Google’s AdWords Keyword Tool – this amazing free keyword tool from Google is the best keyword tool on the market – not just because it is built upon the number one search engine, but also because it provides data on keyword search volume and pay-per-click bids, the two synergistic elements that combine search volume with value proposition.

 - Google’s ~ Command – Google’s ~ (Tilda) command, allows a user to enter a search word such as ~lawyer and find out other related words in the mind of Google.
 This procedure is an excellent first step towards keyword discovery.